 Young artists and community members came together in June to dedicate a mural created by high school youth celebrating Richmond’s Southside.
-This 1, order 800 square-foot mural, viagra 100mg at the corner of Hull St. and Cowardin Ave is the culmination of an ART 180 program involving primarily African-American and Latino youth from George Wythe and Huguenot high schools.
+This 1,800 square-foot mural, at the corner of Hull St. and Cowardin Ave is the culmination of an ART 180 program involving primarily African-American and Latino youth from George Wythe and Huguenot high schools.

 The young artists began painting the wall in April, working on four stories of scaffolding.
 Their interactions inspired the themes and imagery of the mural, which include a tree of life, a historic Manchester fountain, and colorful faces that reflect the diverse histories of the artists.